tesseract-ocr/tessdata_contrib/grc_hist/README.md

 # grc_hist: a tesseract model for historical documents written in (polytonic) greek

 `grc_hist` was developed in the context of the project [AjaxMultiCommentary](https://github.com/AjaxMultiCommentary/).
-It our best tesseract model for recognition of historical documents written in (polytonic) greek.
+It is our best Tesseract model for recognition of historical documents written in (polytonic) greek.

 **Training.** This model starts from `grc`, updates its dictionary and was fine-tuned with 35K+ of real-life ground-truth lines for 40 epochs.
 This model is the best checkpoint on our evaluation data and was produced at epoch 23.